v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-basic.rst

 .. |t_6| replace:: Using ports, making port connections, declaring components (instances of other models).

-.. |t_7| replace:: Making user-defined operating procedures, resetting the values of degrees of freedom and initial conditions.
+.. |t_7| replace:: Making user-defined operating procedures, resetting the values of degrees of freedom and
+                   resetting initial conditions.

 .. |t_8| replace:: Using data reporters to write the results into files (Matlab, MS Excel, JSON, XML, HDF5, VTK, Pandas),
                    developing custom data reporters.